 Professor Kurland's teaching at CMU includes building information modeling (BIM), computer aided design (CAD), 3D visualization, computer aided facility management (CAFM), and geographic information systems (GIS).
 At the Heinz College, she also teaches infrastructure management to executive physicians in the Master of Medical Management (MMM) program and is a faculty advisor for Heinz College Health Care Management students and projects.
 She has a strong interest in distance education and has been teaching through this medium since 1999.
 Her distance courses are taught in the Heinz College MMM, Master of Science of Information Technology (MSIT), and Adelaide Australia programs.

-In addition to her full time position at CMU, she is the president of a local consulting firm that has implemented computer technology programs in numerous organizations since 1989.
-Her clients include architects, engineers, hospitals, universities, corporations, as well as local, state, and federal governments.
+In addition to her full-time faculty position at CMU, Professor Kurland is the president of Computer Technical Services, a local consulting firm, that has implemented computer technology programs in numerous organizations.
+Her clients include architects, engineers, hospitals, universities, and corporations, as well as local, state, and federal governments.

 Professor Kurland is also the co-author of a series of best-selling GIS workbooks for Esri, Inc.